vidishsirdesai/projects/README.md

 lastflag                125973.0     19.504060  2.291503e+00  0.0  18.00   20.00   21.00  2.100000e+01
 ```

-### Value counts of each unique element in each column
+### Value counts and frequency of occurrence of each unique element in each column
 Information regarding the value counts of each of the unique attributes can be found here: [link](artifacts/value_counts.txt).

 Additionally, the frequency of occurrence of each unique values in each column expressed as a proportion of the total count can found here: [link](artifacts/value_counts_normalized.txt).